kemoycampbell/cpanelAPI/readme.md

 ### supported versions
  - UAPI
  - API2
- - You can override to use API 1 if you desired but I dont see why you should

  ### Why libraries?
  Libraries are actually Domain specific classes for example Email, FTP,Backup, etc